DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

         return {n_individuals: tree.results}
 ```

-The number of numerical features in the generated data set is given by `n_num_features`.
+Here are some remarks about the script.
+First, the number of numerical features in the generated data set is given by `n_num_features`.
 Two additional columns of numerical features and six columns of string/categorical features are also included to add randomness and complexity to the generated data.
-The numerical features are stored in the `numpy` array `num_features` while the categorical features are store in `cat_features`.
-These features are then properly processed and stored in the `pandas` dataframe `pd`:
+The numerical features are stored in the `numpy` array `num_features` while the categorical features are stored in `cat_features`.
+These features are then properly processed and stored in the `pandas` dataframe `df`:

 * Only the original numerical feature columns are stored (`self.num_features[:, :-2]`);
-* The categorical features are one-hot encoded with `pd.get_dummies`.
+* The categorical features are one-hot encoded with `pd.get_dummies()`.

 In the `if` statement that followed, the `Kmeans` algorithm is called to generate `n_group` classes/clusters.

-Additional randomness is then added to the numerical features by:
+Additional randomness is added to the numerical features by:

 ```python
         # Add some random noise to the numerical features